GmGomes2090/jai-2526/projects/ga.md

 You can add annexes with listings of characters, concept art, drawings, screenshots or schematics (not mandatory).

 This is a tentative analysis, we accept some deviations in the final game.
-Grading for document is included in [Part 3](./ga.md#part-3-game-design-document-4-points).
+Grading for this document is included in the evaluation of its final and updated version in [Part 3](./ga.md#part-3-game-design-document-4-points).

+You can [see here](../ga-samples) some samples from last year (randomly chosen).

-**Failure to deliver a complete Concept and Proposal Document** will result in a **penalty of 4 points in the final group assignment score** (classified from 0 to 20)
+**Failure to deliver a complete Concept and Proposal Document** will result in a **penalty of 4 points in the final group assignment score**

 ## Part 2: Game Development [14 points]

 Code is delivered in the repository:
 - Final commit by June 8 until 23h259
+- Video and Build links as well as Final Game Design Document to be submitted around the same date.

 The game should be a desktop game using Unity.
 Any deviation from this should have a strong justification and should be discussed with the professors.
-The group should have at least two follow-up conversations with the professors in the practical classes, with all the team members, as per the schedule publised in [lab07](../labs/lab07).
+The group should have at least two follow-up conversations with the professors in the practical classes, with all the team members, as per the schedule published in [lab07](../labs/lab07.md).

 The game will be evaluated according to the following criteria: